rcos/rcos-handbook/docs/mentoring/replacement.md

 # Mentor Replacement Policy

-We understand that mentors and coordianators may leave during the semester due to unforeseen circumstances.
+We understand that mentors and coordinators may leave during the semester due to unforeseen circumstances.
 The following document establishes protocol for when mentors leave during the semester.

 Please note that this policy is a work in progress.